 Remember to factor in any additional costs to scale - depending on their pricing model, some vendors may become less economical as your business grows.
 A common pitfall with sales order automation is the charge-per-trading-partner model.
 With a solution like this, the more you automate, the more you pay.

 Look for vendors with more flexible scaling options to get the most cost-efficiency from an automation solution.
-Take advantage of ROI calculators to help you crunch the numbers.

 III.
 Are there adjacent savings to be made as side effects of automating this process?